MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-active-directory-federation-service.md

 The configuration changes are automatically picked up by the Internet Information Service (IIS).

 >[!TIP]
->Instead of reconfiguring the existing web client, consider using the [New-NAVWebServerInstance cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/New-NAVWebServerInstance) in the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] to add an additional web server instance, and leave the existing instance running NavUserPassword authentication.
+>Instead of re-configuring the existing web client, consider using the [New-NAVWebServerInstance cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/New-NAVWebServerInstance) in the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] to add an additional web server instance, and leave the existing instance running NavUserPassword authentication.

 ### Dynamic NAV Windows client setup (optional)
 You configure the [!INCLUDE[nav_windows_md](../developer/includes/nav_windows_md.md)] by modifying the ClientUserSettings.config file for each client installation.